How to Enforce Family Court Orders

-What recourse is available to you if your former spouse owes you money, or is refusing to sign transfer of ownership documents, or is refusing to transfer possession of an asset to you?
+This option is available to you if your former spouse owes you money, is refusing to sign ‘transfer of ownership’ documents, or is refusing to transfer possession of an asset to you.

 If there are existing Orders of the Family Court or you have a signed Financial Agreement (otherwise known as a “Binding Financial Agreement”), Chapter 20 of the Family Law Rules 2004 provides an outline of the process involved in seeking to enforce financial orders and obligations.

-The Family Court can assist you in obtaining information about the financial circumstances of your former spouse.
-After assessing the information presented by both parties, the Family Court can then assist in recovering the money or the asset.
+The Family Court can assist you to obtain information about the financial circumstances of your former spouse.
+After assessing the information presented by both parties, it has mechanisms available to recover the money or the asset.